davmol/boatiful_berlin_demo/README.md

 For the visualization a custom VTM Theme is applied with custom POIs for waterways.

 # Routing
-Custom routing profile on water via the open source graphhopper core api which can be found here:
+Custom routing profile on waterways via the open source graphhopper core api which can be found here:

 https://github.com/graphhopper/graphhopper

 Graphhopper is a routing enginge that works on OpenStreetMap data.
-The custom routing profile uses following waytags:
+The custom routing profile uses following tags:

 <waterway="river">
 <boat="yes">